 The top 5 things to consider when planning a major in English

-- English 2501 is a foundational course, offering training in literary analysis.
+- Literary Studies (Engl 1509) is a foundational course for English majors, offering training and practice in literary analysis.
 English requires that students take this course before most 3000-level elective courses.

-- English strongly recommends that students take WLA as soon as possible, preferably in the fall of their first year.
+- English strongly recommends that students fulfill their Writing for the Liberal Arts General Education requirement as soon as possible, preferably in the fall of their first year.